 A full load of Virgo is not doom - that one side of a two-sided coin - is clarity.
 And clarity, right now with everything going on in the world, is a steady kind of GRACE.

-Hang in there.
-When we get to the Spring Equinox and Mercury's direct station on March 22nd, we will have both Mars and Mercury trining Jupiter who will be direct, too and that's our GO TIME.
+When we get to the Spring Equinox and then Mercury's direct station on March 22nd, we will have both Mars and Mercury trining Jupiter who will be direct, too and then even more movement into the NEW WORLD when Mars crosses the Aries point in early April and that's our GO TIME.

 For now, the Moon is waning and on the South Node.
 Something in our life, maybe something we have been carrying for a very long time, wants to be made smaller/more manageable, SO WHAT NEEDS TO GO?